TakeHere/Ethereal_V1/README.md

 # Ethereal Game Framework
 Welcome to Ethereal game framework !
 A java game framework that uses Swift as it's graphic renderer.

-## Features: Currently there are two objects:
+## Features:
+Two objects are currently there:

 Pawn: Rendered object with position, size, rotation and texure
 Actor: Pawn with velocity and gravity